covid19-ch/forms/README.md

 The idea is that the reporter attaches the __CSV__ file (or files) to the email sent to the HIN secured address covid-19@hin.infreport.ch.

-We hope that this code can be used and extended to whom it may concern.
+We hope that this code can be used and extended as much as possible.

 ## For developers